 Standard fiancé visa processing takes approximately 3-6 weeks from your biometrics appointment.
 Priority service aims for 5 working days, and Super Priority aims for the next working day.
 Processing times vary by country and may be longer during peak periods or if additional checks are required.

-- Time on fiancé visa does not count towards ILR
+- Time on fiancé visa does NOT count towards ILR — 5-year clock starts at FLR(M)

 For the most up-to-date information on UK family visa requirements, visit the official gov.uk family visa page.